A self-organized criticality participative pricing mechanism for selling zero-marginal cost products: Introduction

-Products or services may have a zero or non-zero marginal cost (i.e., the cost of producing a single additional unit is zero).
+The auction model presented here is particularly interesting for companies that sell products with a zero-marginal cost.
 An important part of today's economy is based on doing business with products or goods that have zero or almost zero marginal cost.
 Examples of these products include adding a student to an online course, selling one more mobile application, adding a Facebook account, offering a new home on Airbnb, responding to a new customer via a virtual agent, having a car in UBER, and, in the future, analyzing a medical image using an algorithm.
 Establishing the price of these products is not trivial, and perhaps one of the most important tasks is making the product known on the market.
-Just think of a new useful mobile app: the selling price may be very low or zero but it may be difficult for customers to find it in a ``sea of applications''.
+Importantly, developers of zero-marginal cost products develop the product looking to sell a very large number of the product.
+That is why here we focus on the asymptotic regime of the model.

-Here we present an auction model for selling zero or non-zero marginal cost products in an infinite stock system that involves a certain degree of hurry in making the decision if the bid is accepted.
+Let us suppose that a company places on the market a new useful mobile app (i.e., a zero marginal cost and infinite stock product).
+The selling price may be very low or zero but it may be difficult for customers to find it in a ``sea of applications''.
+Besides earning a profit, the company that sells this product is interested in increasing its visibility in the marketplace and earning market share when it encounters competitors.
+Here we present an auction model for selling these products in a time-continuous way, considering the customers' arrival times and bids.
+The model assumes that demand can be easily met (as happens with software when stock is unlimited), and that there is a certain degree of hurry in making the decision if the bid is accepted.
+The model belongs to a class of auctions sometimes referred to as digital goods auctions~\cite{goldberg,digital}.